March 2023 – 15 min read

 At your initial meeting, it’s a good idea to bring a list of questions to ask your advisor that can help you determine if they’re the right fit for you.

-For example, some advisors may specialize in helping people protect their families with products such as lifeOpens in a new window, critical illnessOpens in a new window or accident insurance.
-Some may help retirees or people nearing retirement to make a retirement budgetOpens in a new window or access retirement savingsOpens in a new window, while others may provide more generalized wealth planning services.
+For example, some advisors may specialize in helping people protect their families with products such as life, critical illness or disability insurance.
+Some may help retirees or people nearing retirement to make a retirement budget or access retirement savings, while others may provide more generalized wealth planning services.

 It’s a good idea to make sure you’re choosing someone who will be able to help you not only with the services you may need now, but who can build a long-term relationship and provide changing advice and help throughout the future.